All meals as per the itinerary in Bhutan

 - Check into your hotel in Thimphu.
-Free until lunch time for some rest from early morning flight, refreshment and lunch.
+Free until lunchtime for some rest from the early morning flight, refreshments, and lunch.

 - Afternoon, you can choose to visit any or all of the following places:-

 • Tachogang Lhakhang is located in Paro district, on the way to Thimphu.
-It was founded by Thankthong Gyelpo after he experienced a vision of Guru Rimpochhe, Amitaba and Avalokiteshvara near site.
+It was founded by Thankthong Gyelpo after he experienced a vision of Guru Rimpochhe, Amitaba, and Avalokiteshvara near the site.
 The caretakers today are said to be descendants of Thangtong Gyelpo.
-Inside the temple one can see the masters relics, including his walking stick.
+Inside the temple, one can see the master's relics, including his walking stick.

 National Memorial Chorten

 • The Tashichho Dzong is a Buddhist monastery cum fortress at the northern edge of Thimpu the capital city of Bhutan.
-The Dzong was built on the western bank of the river Wang Chu, and has historically served at the seat of the DrukDesi or the Dharma Raja of Bhutan’s government.
-After the kings assumed power in 1907 this post was combined with that of the king and Thimphu severed as the summer caital of the kingdom before becoming the full time capital of Bhutan.
+The Dzong was built on the western bank of the river Wang Chu and has historically served as the seat of the DrukDesi or the Dharma Raja of Bhutan’s government.
+After the king assumed power in 1907 this post was combined with that of the king and Thimphu severed as the summer capital of the kingdom before becoming the full-time capital of Bhutan.

 Stop at Dochula View Point which is the first stop after leaving Thimphu.
 About 45 minutes from Thimphu, it offers visitors their first glimpse of the Himalayan range.
 The road to Punakha branches left and curls its way down to the relatively low lands of the Punakha valley.
-On arrival, check-in at the hotel.
-Later, go for sightseeing.
+On arrival, check in at the hotel.
+Later, go sightseeing.

 • Majestically standing on an island between the confluence of the Pho Chhu and Mo Chhu rivers, the city's dzong is one of the most photogenic of all Bhutan's ancient fortresses, and you will see pictures of it hanging in hotels and restaurants throughout the country.
 The dzong is joined to the mainland by an arched wooden bridge and contains many precious relics from the days when successive kings reined the kingdom from this valley.
 In the evening, return to your hotel and enjoy a comfortable overnight stay.

-• Drive to Phobjikha valley following the highway to Nobding, at a distance of 40 kilometres.
-From here you will divert onto a 13-kilometre unpaved track crossing over the Gangtey Pass (3140 m), and then drop into the Phobjikha Valley.
+• Drive to Phobjikha valley following the highway to Nobding, at a distance of 40 kilometers.
+From here you will divert onto a 13-kilometer unpaved track crossing over the Gangtey Pass (3140 m) and then drop into the Phobjikha Valley.

 Phobjikha Nature Hike

-After breakfast this morning, check-out of the hotel and proceed to Paro.
-On the way visit Chimi Lhakhang (Fertility Temple): Situated on a hillock in the centre of the valley below Metshina is the yellow-roofed Chimi Lhakhang, built in 1499 by the cousin of Lama Drukpa Kunley in his honour after he subdued the demoness of the nearby Dochu La with his ‘magic thunderbolt of wisdom’.
-A wooden effigy of the lama’s thunderbolt is preserved in the lhakhang and childless women go to the temple to receive blessings from the saint.
+After breakfast, this morning, check out of the hotel and proceed to Paro.
+On the way visit Chimi Lhakhang (Fertility Temple): Situated on a hillock in the center of the valley below Metshina is the yellow-roofed Chimi Lhakhang, built in 1499 by the cousin of Lama Drukpa Kunley in his honor after he subdued the demoness of the nearby Dochu La with his ‘magic thunderbolt of wisdom’.
+A wooden effigy of the lama’s thunderbolt is preserved in the Lhakhang and childless women go to the temple to receive blessings from the saint.
 It’s a pleasant 20-minute walk across fields from the road at Sopsokha to the temple.
 You will cross an archery ground before making a short climb to the temple.

 After early morning breakfast, we will take you for a morning hike up to Taktsang Monastery, also known as ‘Tiger’s Nest’.
 Hanging precariously and magically from a rather steep cliff, the Taktshang monastery is a monument of genuine pride for the Bhutanese nation.
 It defies architectural principles to the core and amazes tourists from around the world.
 It is a sight to behold